A Good Marriage

 Definition of a good marriage

-A good marriage is the physical, psychological, and social union of a man and woman for the lifetime of either one of them.
-This union is an exclusive bond between the man and woman that is to be recognized by them and by the society in which they live as being special.
+A good marriage is the physical, psychological, and social union of a mature man and a mature woman for the lifetime of either one of them.
+This union is an exclusive mature bond between the man and woman that is to be recognized by them and by the society in which they live as being special.
 This special status of living in a marital relationship is recognized by the laws and traditions of the land in which the couple reside.

 Basic purposes of marriage

 This special union has been designed by God for the conception and care of each new generation of human beings.
-And this special union is to be consummated by sexual intercourse between the man and the woman, which is to be part of the lifetime exclusive bond that they make with each other.
+And this special union is to be consummated by sexual intercourse between the man and the woman, which is to be part of the lifetime exclusive mature bond that they make with each other.
 This special union of marriage and parenthood is God’s basic calling for human beings.
-Men and women are created to be partners, particularly as parents, and the context for this special responsibility is a good marriage.
+Men and women are created to be mature partners, particularly as parents, and the context for this special responsibility is a good marriage.

 The legal boundaries of marriage